jhu-arch/arch-tutorial/RStudioServer.rst

 .. tip::
   The ``#SBATCH`` tags can be customized.

-There is a R environment session into the R-Studio-Server.slurm.script, that user can change it to run this script using another R instead of inside the container (R 4.0.4).
+There is an R environment session into the R-Studio-Server.slurm.script, that user can change it to run this script using another R instead of inside the container (R 4.0.4).

 .. code-block:: console